DrChainsaw/NaiveNASlib.jl/README.md

 @test parentgraph((ones(6))) == [78, 78, 114, 114, 186, 186]

 ```
-The core idea of NaiveNASlib is basically to annotate the type of vertex in the graph so that functions know what is the proper way to deal with the neighboring vertices when mutating a vertex.
+The core idea of NaiveNASlib is basically to annotate the type of vertex in the graph so that it knows what is the proper way to deal with the neighboring vertices when mutating a vertex.

 This is done through labeling vertices into three major types:
 * `SizeAbsorb`: Assumes `nout(v)` and `nin(v)` may change independently.
 This means that size changes are absorbed by this vertex in the sense they don't propagate further.